Quantum Annealing for Staff Scheduling in Educational Environments: Introduction

-Among the two major paradigms of quantum computing, gate-based and quantum annealing (QA), this work focuses on the latter, which is particularly suited for tackling combinatorial optimization problems\cite{rajak2023quantum, hauke2020perspectives}.
-QA is specifically designed to search for optimal or near-optimal solutions in extremely large solution spaces.
-It exploits quantum principles such as state superposition and quantum tunneling, allowing the system to explore many configurations simultaneously and overcome energy barriers that would trap classical algorithms in local minima.
-Although still under investigation, this global exploration capability promises an advantage over traditional approaches, especially for NP-hard problems with complex constraints and large search spaces.
+For this reason, the search for alternative computational paradigms and solution strategies represents an ongoing and active line of research.
+Among the approaches currently being explored, quantum computing has emerged as a potential complementary direction.
+Although significant theoretical and practical challenges remain, and no clear computational advantage has yet been demonstrated for large-scale real-world instances, quantum-based methods are widely regarded as promising candidates for addressing complex combinatorial optimization problems in the long term.

+Within quantum computing, two main paradigms can be identified: gate-based quantum computing and quantum annealing (QA).
+This work focuses on QA, which has been specifically designed to tackle combinatorial optimization problems \cite{rajak2023quantum, hauke2020perspectives}.
+By exploiting quantum phenomena such as superposition and tunneling, QA aims to explore large solution spaces more effectively.
+However, its practical benefits over classical approaches remain the subject of active investigation.

+QA has been explored in a wide range of combinatorial optimization problems, including routing~\cite{holliday2025advanced, ciacco2025steiner}, facility location~\cite{ciacco2026facility, malviya2023logistics}, packing~\cite{de2022hybrid, garcia2022comparative}, and personnel scheduling.
+In particular, existing studies have explored its application to nurse scheduling \cite{ikeda2019application}, call center shift scheduling \cite{li2023quantum}, and industrial rostering \cite{hamada2022practical}, highlighting both its potential and its current limitations.
+A comprehensive overview of quantum approaches to scheduling and related optimization problems can be found in the survey by \cite{ciacco2025review}.

-The practical implementation of such algorithms is enabled by commercially available hardware platforms, such as D-Wave Systems, which already allow real-world problems to be formulated and tested on quantum devices.
-In this work, the proposed staff scheduling problem is addressed using D-Wave’s Constrained Quadratic Model (CQM) hybrid solver, which combines classical heuristics with quantum-guided exploration and allows the integration of linear constraints and binary/integer decision variables within a unified optimization framework.
-This makes practical experimentation increasingly accessible even in non-industrial contexts with realistic instances, opening new perspectives for resource management in schools.
+The application of quantum annealing is explored to evaluate the effectiveness of the proposed staff scheduling model using D-Wave’s LeapCQMHybrid solver.
+The analysis focuses on the practical applicability of a hybrid quantum-inspired optimization approach, assessed in terms of solution quality, robustness, and scalability on realistic problem instances.
+The proposed scheduling problem is formulated within D-Wave’s Constrained Quadratic Model (CQM) framework, which combines classical heuristic techniques with quantum-guided exploration and allows the integration of linear constraints together with binary and integer decision variables within a unified optimization framework.
+This approach enables practical experimentation on realistic instances even in non-industrial contexts, opening new perspectives for structured and data-driven resource management in public schools.